wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/488-letter-charteris-to-acland.md

 ---
+doc_date: '1974-10-25'
+doc_num: 488
+doc_order: 488
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1933]'
-title: "488 LETTER, CHARTERIS TO ACLAND"
+title: LETTER, CHARTERIS TO ACLAND
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10355
 vol_id: 27
-doc_date: 1974-10-25
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 488 LETTER, CHARTERIS TO ACLAND

-UKNA: FCO 24/1933

 Buckingham Palace, 25 October 1974

 Personal And Confidential

-Thank you very much for your letter of 24th October and for having sent me Morrice James’ account of a discussion after dinner, which Mr Whitlam gave in honour of Prince Charles, at which UK/ Australian Constitutional matters were discussed.2
+Thank you very much for your letter of 24th October and for having sent me Morrice James’ account of a discussion after dinner, which Mr Whitlam gave in honour of Prince Charles, at which UK/ Australian Constitutional matters were discussed.[2](#f2)

 I showed this to The Queen this morning who read it with interest.
 I wonder if Prince Charles was as mute as is suggested by Morrice’s letter!